What are you looking for?

 All of these devices and sensors collect data – constantly.
 A single smart meter reporting data at 15-minute intervals will generate 400 MB of data a year.
 That means a utility with a million AMI customers will generate 400 TB of data a year.
 As of the end of 2017, the installed base of smart meters in the U.S. alone stood at nearly 79 million.

 Storing all this valuable data using traditional on-premises or cloud offerings can quickly get costly.
 Wasabi provides a hot cloud storage alternative that eliminates the need for storage tiers and provides secure, infinitely scalable storage at prices 80% less than AWS S3.
-It also offers performance up to 6x faster than S3 and eleven nines (99.999999999%) of object durability.
+It also offers performance faster than the competition and eleven nines (99.999999999%) of object durability.
 Translation: you won’t lose any data.

 Seismic data, smart meters, simulations—the data adds up quickly.
 Why pay 80% more to store it?

-Up to 6x faster performance means more time extracting value from data and less time waiting for it.
+Performance faster than competitors means more time extracting value from data and less time waiting for it.

 Redundant data centers, eleven nines (99.999999999%) of object durability and protection against accidental or malicious deletions or modifications with immutable cloud storage.

 Full encryption of data at rest and in motion, providing protection from hackers and thieves.

 Our eBook (and audiobook) “The Bottomless Cloud” takes a deep dive into data—where it’s coming from, digital ecosystems cropping up around it, and how it’s transforming business models.
 The eBook takes a hard look at how industrial-age business models are failing us by regarding data as a commodity and a cost that needs to be constrained, rather than a near-infinite resource that can be mined to build entirely new sources of value and insight.

 Internet of Things (IoT)